Austin Energy currently behind on vegetation management, according to audit report

 AUSTIN, Texas — A new report released by the Office of the City Auditor revealed that Austin Energy is currently lagging behind on its current goal to trim trees around power lines throughout the city.

-The audit was ordered by the City Council after blowback ensued from the power outages caused by February's winter storm.
-Many outages were caused by ice building up on overgrown tree limbs, which subsequently fell on and damaged power lines throughout the city.
+The audit was ordered by the city council after blowback from the power outages caused by February's winter storm.
+Many outages were caused by ice building up on overgrown tree limbs, which fell on and damaged power lines throughout the city.

-The report found that the company had been trimming less than what industry standards recommend, which has caused overgrowth and subsequent difficulty in trimming caused by it, which in turn could inhibit Austin Energy from being able to properly catch up on trimming practices until possibly as late as 2028.
+The report found that the company had been trimming less than what industry standards recommend, causing overgrowth and trimming difficulty, which in turn could inhibit Austin Energy from being able to properly catch up on trimming practices until possibly as late as 2028.

 The report recommends that Austin Energy adopt "a long-term maintenance plan of which trees to trim to meet its current and future trim cycle goals," as well as improving its data reliability to measure if trim goals are being met.